jupyterhub/jupyterhub/docs/source/admin/log-messages.md

 JupyterHub requires the `jupyterhub` python package installed inside the image or environment, the user server starts in.
-This message indicates that the version of the `jupyterhub` package installed inside the user image or environment is not the same as the JupyterHub server itself.
+This message indicates that the version of the `jupyterhub` package installed inside the user image or environment is not the same as the JupyterHub server's version itself.
 This is not necessarily always a problem - some version drift is mostly acceptable, and the only two known cases of breakage are across the 0.7 and 2.0 version releases.
 In those cases, issues pop up immediately after upgrading your version of JupyterHub, so **always check the JupyterHub